Quarten: Geography

-The municipality of Quarten stretches for some 8 km along the southern shore of the Walensee, and some 10 km from the shore inland to the Murgseen lakes and the foot of the Gufelstock mountain.
+The municipality of Quarten stretches for some 8 km along the southern shore of the Walensee, and some 10 km from the shore inland to the Murg lakes (Murgseen) and the foot of the Gufelstock mountain.
 On the opposite shore of the lake, a detached section of the municipality takes in 4 km of the lake shore, and stretches some 2 km up the slopes of the Leistchamm mountain.
+It also includes the Schnittlauchinsel, a small, uninhabited island in the Walensee.

 The settlements of Murg, Unterterzen and Mols lie along the southern shoreline of the Walensee, overlooked by Quarten and Oberterzen at a slightly higher altitude.
 The hamlet of Quinten lies on the north shore of the Walensee, and is only accessible by boat or on foot.
 Tannenbodenalp lies some 1100 m above Unterterzen, forming part of the Flumserberg ski resort, and is split between the municipalities of Quarten and Flums.

 Quarten is located in the Sarganserland district.
 It has an area, As of 2006, of 61.7 km2.
 Of this area, 33.5% is used for agricultural purposes, while 45.7% is forested.
 Of the rest of the land, 3.5% is settled (buildings or roads) and the remainder (17.2%) is non-productive (rivers or lakes).